stacksjs/gitit/docs/advanced/bitbucket-private-repos.md

 3. Select **Personal settings** from the menu
 4. In the left sidebar, click on **App passwords**
 5. Click the **Create app password** button
-6. Give your app password a descriptive name (e.g., "Gitit Template Access")
+6. Give your app password a descriptive name (e.g., "gitit Access")
 7. Select the following permissions:
    - **Repository**: Read
    - **Pull requests**: Read (optional)